Collaborative Project to meet Societal and Industry-related Challenges – Guide for Applicants

 Use of subcontractors

-Note that with requirements for participation and division of labour, the Project Owner must organise the project so that the project's legitimacy and independence cannot be questioned.
+Note that with requirements for participation and division of labour, the project owner must organise the project so that the project's legitimacy and independence cannot be questioned.
 This may mean that there are phases in the project where the partners will not participate.

 "Effective collaboration means collaboration between at least two independent parties to exchange knowledge or technology, or to achieve a common objective based on the division of labour where the parties jointly define the scope of the collaborative project, contribute to its implementation and share its risks, as well as its results.
 One or several parties may bear the full costs of the project and thus relieve other parties of its financial risks.
 Contract research and provision of research services are not considered forms of collaboration."